parse-community/parse-server/README.md

 ### Standalone Parse Server

 Parse Server can also run as a standalone API server.
+You can configure Parse Server with a configuration file, arguments and environment variables.

+To start the server:

+`npm start -- --appId MYAPP --masterKey MASTER_KEY`.

+To get more help for running the parse-server standalone, you can run:

+`$ npm start -- --help`

+The standalone API server supports loading a configuration file in JSON format:

+`$ npm start -- path/to/your/config.json`

+The default port is 1337, to use a different port set the PORT environment variable:

+`$ PORT=8080 npm start -- path/to/your/config.json`

 The standalone Parse Server can be configured using [environment variables](#configuration).

-To start the server, just run `npm start`.
+Please refer to the [configuration section](#configuration) or help;

 You can also install Parse Server globally: